-This is a magnificent Perpendicular church (shown left from the southeast) both outside and in, although not an especially large one as it is aisleless and fairly short, with a nave of three bays and a chancel of two.
-It is, however, tall in all its parts, as well as being the product of a single phase of construction, and it is this above all that gives the building an artistic unity that is largely responsible for the impression it makes.
-Still more fortunate is the fact that the work is closely dated by several pieces of evidence, including that Robert Dacy de Ashfield - who was Lord of the Manor and appears to have been the church's chief benefactor - asked to buried in the chancel when he died in 1401, that the rector, William Stanton, in his will of 1392, left the residue of his goods to Robert de Ashfield "towards the chancel, being newly built", and that John de Aysschefeld, in his will of 1394, asked to be buried in the "new church of Stowelangtoft".
-This then, is a church entirely built on the eve of a new century and immediately prior to the accession of the Lancastrian dynasty, and it is instructive to examine it closely for it can help to throw light on the stylistic point reached by the English Perpendicular in the 1390s, at least in Suffolk, in well designed but only moderately expensive parochial work.
+This is a magnificent Perpendicular church (shown left from the southeast) both outside and in, although by no means a large one as it is aisleless and fairly short, with a nave of three bays and a chancel of two.
+It is, however, tall in all parts and, in particular, the product of a single phase of construction, and it is this that gives the building the artistic unity that is largely responsible for the impression it makes.
+Still more fortunate is the fact that the work is closely dated by several pieces of evidence, including that Robert Dacy de Ashfield - who was Lord of the Manor and appears to have been the church's chief benefactor - asked to buried in the chancel when he died in 1401, that the rector, William Stanton, in his will of 1392, left the residue of his goods to Robert de Ashfield 'towards the chancel, being newly built', and that John de Aysschefeld, in his will of 1394, asked to be buried in the 'new church of Stowelangtoft' (Roy Tricker, St. George's Church, Stowlangtoft, 2007, p.
+2).
+This is thus a church entirely built on the eve of a new century, during the reign of Richard II, and it is instructive to examine it closely for it can help to throw light on the stylistic point reached by the English Perpendicular in the 1390s, at least in Suffolk, in well designed but only moderately expensive parochial work.

-First, therefore, consideration should be given to those features of the building that bind it into a whole.
-There are principally three of these, the first being the deep parapets and basal friezes covered in flint chequerwork, which extend alike around the tower, nave, porch and chancel.
-The buttresses between the bays on the S. side of the nave and chancel have more chequerwork on their leading edges but the horizontal tying together of the building is further enhanced both here and to the north by string courses linking the windows at the springing level of the window lights, and by the similar string courses that divide the tower into five stages.
-Last but not least, there is the unifying effect of the windows, which except to the east, are all two-light and triangular-headed, with lights linked by little subarcuations in the regional manner (see also Brettenham, Hitcham, Preston St. Mary, Rattlesden and Wortham) and drop tracery formed of straight-sided reticulation units with quatrefoils above - a form, perhaps, not Perpendicular at all in the strict sense inasmuch as the mullions are not carried up to the window heads, but which is certainly very much within the spirit of the times.
+First, therefore, consideration will be given to those features of the building that bind it into a whole.
+There are principally four of these, namely: (i) the deep parapets and basal friezes covered in flint chequerwork, which extend alike around the tower, nave, porch and chancel; (ii) the string course which runs around the nave and chancel at the springing level of the windows; (iii) the idiosyncratic, 'sawn-off' appearance of the tower, viewed in silhouette; and (iv), the unifying effect of the windows, which are all two-light and triangular-headed, with lights linked by little subarcuations (as shown in the photograph, right) and drop tracery formed of straight-sided reticulation units with quatrefoils above - a form, perhaps, not Perpendicular at all in the strict sense inasmuch as the mullions are not carried all the way up to the window heads, but which is certainly very much within the spirit of the age.
 The chancel E. window has five lights, supermullioned drop tracery, subarcuation of the outer lights in pairs, and supertransoms in the heads of these pairs and, in two tiers, above the central light.
-(This is shown in the thumbnail below left, although the constraints of the site make anything other than a very oblique view impossible.)
+(See the glossary for an explanation of these terms.)
 The W. tower, which is diagonally buttressed, has square-headed, untraceried bell-openings, beneath which there is a similar window one stage below to the south and another, one and a half stages below, to the west.
-The side windows of the S. porch are shorter versions of those in the nave and chancel although the porch itself is tall for a single-storeyed structure and has an imposing S. front (illustrated right), an effect created by being completely faced in accurately cut flint and limestone chequerwork that also extends across the inner sides of the diagonal buttresses, now set diaper-wise, by the tall outer doorway with mouldings arranged in two orders, and by the fact that the flushwork on the parapet here takes on the form of trefoil-cusped arches, in order to contrast with the chequerwork below.
+The side windows of the S. porch are shorter versions of those in the nave and chancel although the porch itself is tall for a single-storeyed structure and has an imposing S. front (illustrated left), an effect created by being completely faced in accurately cut flint and limestone chequerwork that also extends across the inner sides of the diagonal buttresses, now set diaper-wise, by the tall outer doorway with mouldings arranged in two orders, and by the fact that the flushwork on the parapet here takes on the form of trefoil-cusped arches, in order to contrast with the chequerwork below.

 Finally it remains to describe two monuments, one in the tower and the other high up on the chancel S. wall.
 The former commemorates Sir Willoughby d'Ewes (d.
 1685) and has an open pediment supported on barley-sugar columns.
 The latter features three effigies beneath a coffered alabaster arch topped by an open pediment, featuring Paul d'Ewes (facing north) and his two wives (kneeling and facing inwards on either side), beneath which d'Ewes's son and seven daughters are depicted, two carrying skulls to indicate they had predeceased their father.
 Unusually the contract for this work survives, showing it was carved in 1624 by Jan Janson of St. Martin-in-the-Fields for sixteen pounds and ten shillings.